 ESOC shall monitor and comply with DCS.

 ESOC shall, through daily schedule verification and the use of reliable metering equipment, accurately account for Inadvertent Interchange.
 ESOC shall be active in attempting to minimize unintentional Inadvertent Interchange accumulation.
-ESOC shall also be diligent in reducing accumulated Inadvertent balances in accordance with the NERC Operating Manual, Policy 1 - Generation Control and Performance: Policy Subsection F - Inadvertent Interchange, and Appendix 1F - Inadvertent Interchange Energy Accounting Practice.
-The Inadvertent Interchange accounting practices are further described in Section 4
+ESOC shall also be diligent in attempting to reduce accumulated Inadvertent balances in accordance with the NERC Operating Manual, Policy 1 - Generation Control and Performance: Policy Subsection F - Inadvertent Interchange, and Appendix 1F - Inadvertent Interchange Energy Accounting Practice.
+The Inadvertent Interchange accounting practices are further described in Section 4.

-ESOC shall use best commercial efforts to assure that, during all periods when there is no load in the Lincoln Center Control Area, before an Interchange Transaction can be implemented out of the Lincoln Center Control Area, Allegheny must run its generating units and/or schedule an offsetting block of power into the Lincoln Center Control Area so as to remain in balance.
+ESOC shall monitor Interchange Transactions in order to maintain the Lincoln Center Control Area in balance and shall use reasonable efforts to reject or adjust, in its sole discretion, any Interchange Transaction received when ESOC cannot confirm the control area’s balance on the basis of Allegheny’s operation of the Units and/or offsetting scheduled blocks of energy.

-ESOC shall offset a schedule or pay back accumulated Inadvertent with energy "in-kind” or as described by the open access transmission tariff or business practices of Com Ed or any successor transmission provider.
+Consistent with Allegheny’s obligations under Section 3.4(e), ESOC shall offset a schedule or pay back accumulated Inadvertent with energy "in-kind” or as described by the open access transmission tariff or business practices of Com Ed or any successor transmission provider.
 ESOC shall agree upon the Inadvertent accumulations with adjacent control areas and assign this correction to the proper on-peak and off- peak period at the same times and in equal quantities in the opposite directions.
 ESOC shall account for Inadvertent Interchange between Allegheny and Com Ed as described in Section 4.

 ESOC will comply with all aspects of transmission reservation, scheduling, tagging, and operations in accordance with the open access transmission tariff or business practices of Com Ed or any successor transmission provider.
 Subject to Section 3.5 hereof, ESOC shall approve electronic deal tags that are accepted by Allegheny and deny electronic deal tags not approved by Allegheny.